 IN PERSON: Wednesdays, 19:30-21:00

 Top Studio @ Colet House

-This is the second series of the course.
+This is the third series of the course.
 We will continue to work with dance as an inner movement linked to spiritual inquiry and embodied philosophies.

 I call this method ‘Butoh Mutations’.
 Jean Gebser, scholar of consciousness and visionary thinker, uses the term ‘mutation’ to describe the emergence of dimensionality in ideas or forms.

 Butoh Mutations builds upon the legacy of Japanese Butoh dance with both curiosity and reverence, respecting the work and practices of the dancers I’ve learned from and opening them up to unpredictable evolutions.
 The mutation also happens by incorporating elements from the knowledge traditions I’ve inherited.
 This includes Vedic mantra chants, Yogacara practices and the Daoist tradition of Tai-ch’i.